nzrsky/SwifterDate/README.md

 <a name="4"/>

 ### 4. Date Creation with Region (Timezone, Calendar & Locale)
 You can create new dates from a string, time intervals or using date components.
-SwiftDate offers a wide set of functions to create and derivate your dates even with random generation!
+SwifterDate offers a wide set of functions to create and derivate your dates even with random generation!

 ```swift
 // All dates includes timezone, calendar and locales!